MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture.md

 ![Architecture Diagram](~/Images/WpA/Overview/Architecture.png) </CENTER>
 Workplace Analytics leverages Office 365 collaboration data to deliver powerful new insights for enterprise productivity.
 It provides a way for companies to understand the communication behaviors and collaboration patterns across their organization and how they influence productivity and corporate performance.

-Workplace Analytics analyzes Office 365 Email and Calendar header level metadata [see privacy page for more information around the data accessed](Privacy-And-Data-Access.md) and combines it with organizational data from line of business applications.
+Workplace Analytics analyzes Office 365 [Email and Calendar header level metadata](Privacy-And-Data-Access.md) and combines it with organizational data from line of business applications.
 By combining these datasets, analysts are able to provide a [Variety of organizational insights](http://insights.office.com).
 Workplace Analytics provides a workbench to run custom analysis and pre developed aggregated dashboards.
 All data is owned by the customer and stored within the O365 Compliance Boundary pursuant to the [Office 365 Compliance Framework](http://go.microsoft.com/fwlink/p/?LinkId=615657).

 ##Core Considerations
 By design, Workplace Analytics provide organizations with choice: